charleskenyon/chord-assistant/README.md

 ### Node.js, Typescript, Ramda, Webpack, Jest

-Repo generates es3 compatible chord-assistant.js script to be used by a javascript module within [Max for Live](https://www.ableton.com/en/live/max-for-live/).
+Repo generates ES3 compatible chord-assistant.js script to be used by a Javascript module within [Max for Live](https://www.ableton.com/en/live/max-for-live/).

 **Max** is a visual programming language that can be used to create music production software plugins.
 Max for Live is specifically tailored for use with **Ableton Live** (Digital Audio Workstation).

+The use of [Javascript](https://docs.cycling74.com/max7/tutorials/javascriptchapter01) within a Max for Live project allows the use of complex programming logic that would be difficult to achieve with Max alone.

 ## Overview